OpenUnited/platform/.github/CONTRIBUTING.md

-# Welcome to OpenUnited Contributing Guidelines
+# Contributing to the OpenUnited Platform

 We are thrilled that you are considering contributing to the OpenUnited platform.
 We welcome your ideas, code, and enthusiasm.
 In addition to reading this guide and getting your local development environment setup, please also join us on [Discord](https://discord.gg/T3xevYvWey).